grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-telegram.md

 ### Telegram limitation

 Telegram messages are limited to 4096 UTF-8 characters.
-If you use a `parse_mode` other than `None`, truncation might result in an invalid message, and causing the notification to fail.
+If you use a `parse_mode` other than `None`, truncation may result in an invalid message, causing the notification to fail.
 For longer messages, we recommend using an alternative contact method.

 ### Telegram bot API token and chat ID